Team-4-UMBC/test-repo/README.md

 #### Running the backend
 I have set it up so that you can run flask from the main directory by running `yarn start-api`

+Open up a new terminal and run `yarn start-api`

+**KEEP IT OPEN OR REACT WILL GIVE ERRORS SINCE IT IS CONNECTED**

 This should work on linux based computers, I haven't tested on windows.
 You can be either in the api directory or the main directory it should work either way.
 Otherwise just run `flask run` in the api directory.

 ### Running the frontend
+open up a new terminal in the project and run
 `yarn start`

 ### If you don't know how to push and stuff watch this vid